 Reducing bird collisions with windows.

 Most songbirds migrate at night and rely on the moon and stars to navigate.
-Light emanating from cities drowns out these natural cues and can attract birds into cities, where they face deadly and deceptive building glass.
-Lights Out Portland is an effort to engage building owners in voluntarily turning off unnecessary overnight lighting during spring and fall migration seasons to minimize bird strikes and fatalities.
-Portland Audubon is actively working with individual building owners, city government, and agencies to adopt the LO program throughout the city.
+Light emanating from cities drowns out these natural cues and attracts birds into cities where they face deadly and deceptive building glass.
+Lights Out Portland is an effort to engage residents and building owners in carefully considering lighting options and voluntarily turning off unnecessary overnight lighting during spring and fall migration seasons.
+Going LightsOut will save energy, save lives and help us all see stars!
+Portland Audubon is working with building owners, city government, lighting designers and agencies to adopt the LightsOut program throughout the city.
 Learn more.

 Window strikes in Portland, video by Portland State University: